mrworf/detrackify-email/GUARD_SERVER.md

 ## Using a reverse proxy

 The guard server can run behind a reverse proxy such as nginx or Apache.
 Configure the proxy to pass requests for `/guard/` and `/resource/` to the internal server.

+### Example Configurations

+The `extras/` folder contains example configurations for common deployment scenarios:

+- `extras/nginx.conf` - Complete nginx configuration with security headers, rate limiting, and SSL support

 Example nginx snippet:

 ```nginx
 location /guard/ {